 January 20, 2020 Makes 20-24 Meatballs

 My brother Chef Francesco came up with "my one and only meatball" recipe a few years ago.
 He researched, tested, and tweaked until he came up with what in my opinion, is the most tender and flavorful meatball in town.
 These are the meatballs we eat every Christmas together as a family and it has become a favorite tradition of mine.
-The flavor is perfectly balanced with a savory, almost umami flavor from the Parmigiano and Pecorino cheese.
+They are perfectly balanced with an unctuous, almost "umami'ness" from the Parmigiano and Pecorino cheese.
 Now, this is not a shout it from the rooftop kind of meatball.
-The flavors are subtle and I sometimes think subtle is underrated.
-I think they are perfect as is but you can add herbs such as thyme or basil.
-Sautée a finely chopped garlic clove or a bit of chopped onion in some olive oil, let cool and add to the mix.
+The flavors are subtle and sadly, I think subtle is often underrated.
+I feel they are perfect as is but you can add herbs such as thyme or basil or sauté a finely chopped garlic clove or a bit of chopped onion in some olive oil, let cool and add to the mix.

 I usually make Marcella's Hazan's Tomato Sauce and poach the meatballs in the sauce at a very low simmer, uncovered, for about 45 minutes.
 You could also brown the balls first and then cook them in your favorite sauce, whichever way you'd like.
 Whatever you do, make sure to have a crusty loaf of good bread for the next day.
 Meatball sandwiches, am I right?